dcsil/CSC491/README.md

 ## Time and Location

-Class is on Thursdays from 6-9PM EST. If you are not in a time zone that aligns with EST, please let me know early!
+Class is on Wednesday from 6-9PM EST. If you are not in a time zone that aligns with EST, please let me know early!

 - If we are in person, we will meet in the [DCSIL Lab in Gerstein Library](./other_pages/map.md)
 - If we are online, we will meet on Zoom